 Here’s a look at how malware and ransomware work and what people can do if they fall victim to attacks.

 WHAT IS MALWARE AND RANSOMWARE?

-Malware is a general term that refers to software that’s harmful to your computer, said John Villasenor, a professor at the University of California, Los Angeles.
-Ransomware is a type of malware that essentially takes over a computer and prevents users from accessing data on the computer until a ransom is paid, he said.
+Malware is a general term that refers to software that’s harmful to your computer, says John Villasenor, a professor at the University of California, Los Angeles.
+Ransomware is a type of malware that essentially takes over a computer and prevents users from accessing data on it until a ransom is paid, he says.

 HOW DOES YOUR COMPUTER BECOME INFECTED WITH RANSOMWARE?

 In most cases, the software infects computers through links or attachments in malicious messages known as phishing emails.